: Courtesy of Oregon Wine Board

 If you’re looking to level up your wine-tasting experience, consider checking out any of the special events featuring Oregon wines in May and beyond.

-One of the hottest tickets of the year is to the Oregon AAPI Food + Wine Fest, founded in 2023 with the mission to celebrate the state’s diverse wine and culinary scene.
-Expect two days packed with delicious bites and flights from popular AAPI-owned restaurants and wineries at Stoller Family Estate’s Experience Center in Dayton.
+One of the hottest tickets of the year is to the Oregon AAPI Food + Wine Fest, founded with the mission to celebrate the state’s diverse wine and culinary scene.
+Expect two days in McMinnville packed with delicious bites and flights from popular AAPI-owned restaurants and wineries.
+It’s been so popular, it’s expanded with a tour to New York City in March.

 In Central Oregon, the month-long Sunriver Resort Food & Wine Festival is a gastronomic celebration through May that includes wine-paired dinners, blind tastings and cooking classes.